-"If the building is important or integral to the character or appearance of the conservation area then its demolition is more likely to amount to substantial harm to the conservation area, engaging the tests in paragraph 133 1 of the National Planning Policy Framework."
+"If the building is important or integral to the character or appearance of the conservation area then its demolition is more likely to amount to substantial harm to the conservation area, engaging the tests in paragraph 195 of the National Planning Policy Framework."

-A list of the Redington Frognal Conservation Area's non-designated heritage assets is provided in section 9.1 Non-Designated Heritage Assets for Local Listing.
+An inventory of the Redington Frognal Conservation Area's non-designated heritage assets is provided in section 6.1 Non-Designated Heritage Assets for Local Listing.
 This is in accordance with MHCLG Historic Environment Guidance (updated 12 July 2019), which states.